 In recent times we joint forces in the global coalition against ISIL and worked together on NATO assurance measures and in the UN Multidimensional Integrated Stabilization Mission in Mali.

 The Dutch people will be forever grateful for the sacrifices Americans made during World War II to guarantee their freedom.

 In daily life, the shared history between the two nations is visible in the vast number of Dutch family names and the geographical references in America.
 American vocabulary shows how the two nations speak similar languages.
 Words like cookie, dollar, stoop, Yankee, coleslaw and landscape — to name just a few — are all derived from Dutch.
 That’s no surprise considering that 4.5 million people of Dutch descent are spread across the US, representing the biggest diaspora outside the Netherlands.

-For more information on the Netherlands please contact the communications department at email@example.com
+For more information on the Netherlands, please email the embassy's communications department at email@example.com